silvioqdockers/docker-apache-symfony/README.md

 Getting started
 ---------------

-This section shows how to build and run a Symfony 2 application from scratch.
+This section shows how to build and run a Symfony 2 demo application from scratch.

 Prerequisites:

 * Docker
-* PHP
-* Composer
+* Composer (and therefore PHP)

 First, build your Symfony project on the host system: